-Jobsplus is the Agency in charge of delivering ‘employment licences’ for asylum-seekers, the duration of which varies from three months for asylum-seekers whose applications are initially rejected, up to six months for those whose applications are still pending.
-Fees are payable for new licences (€58) and for every renewal (€34).
+Jobsplus is the Agency in charge of delivering ‘employment licences for asylum applicants, the duration of which varies from three months for asylum applicants whose applications are initially rejected, up to six months for those whose applications are still pending.
+Fees are payable for new licences (€ 58) and for every renewal (€ 34) and cover the issuance for one year (meaning renewals within that timeframe do not incur extra cost).
 Application forms are available online.[1]

-In May 2021, the Maltese Ministry of Home Affairs introduced a new policy that impedes access to the labour market for asylum-seekers from countries included in the list of safe countries of origin for nine months from the lodging of their application.
+In May 2021, the Maltese Ministry of Home Affairs introduced a new policy that impedes access to the labour market for asylum applicants from countries included in the list of safe countries of origin for nine months from the lodging of their application.
 On 5 June 2021, 28 human rights organisations endorsed a statement issued by the Malta Refugee Council, expressing their concern about this new policy.
 The statement described the new policy as “discriminatory and inhumane”, claiming that it is aimed at denying people the possibility to work and earn a living.[2]
+NGOs outlined that asylum applicants from countries deemed safe are now deprived of the income necessary to secure a minimum level of human dignity and self-reliance.
+The NGOs deplored that the absence of any meaningful State support will leave these asylum applicants no other options than resorting to extreme labour exploitation or dependence on the material support provided by non-State entities such as NGOs, friends/social networks, and the Church.
+It also makes them infinitely more vulnerable to involvement in criminal or other irregular activity.
+The policy was not withdrawn or amended in 2024.

 The 2021 policy also introduced a new system whereby Jobsplus is obliged to request clearance from the Immigration Police for each employment licence issued.
 This led to an increase of rejections due to ‘security issues’, without provision of further information.
 NGOs reported difficulties obtaining access to the applicants’ files to obtain the reason of the rejection from Jobsplus or the Police.
 People that had been issued several employment licences in the past saw their applications refused from one day to the other without any reason.
-Asylum-seekers are not informed of their right to appeal the decision before the Immigration Appeals Board.
+Asylum applicants are not informed of their right to appeal the decision before the Immigration Appeals Board.

 In practice, employers are deterred from applying for the permits because of their short-term nature and the administrative burden associated with the application, particularly in comparison to the employment of other migrants.[3]

 In relation to employment, the report comments on the challenges faced by migrants in securing regular and stable employment.
-The research participants underlined the jobs available to them, being generally low-skilled jobs in the construction or services industries, were often unsafe, strenuous, and seasonal.
+The research participants underlined the jobs available to them being generally low-skilled jobs in the construction or services industries, were often unsafe, strenuous, and seasonal.
 They also flagged how these sectors tend to treat employees as disposable workers rather than part of a regular workforce.
-For asylum-seekers, the system granting employment licences in employers’ names limited employment opportunities to those employers willing to undergo the documentation procedure, and in all cases created situations dependency that often gave rise to risks of exploitation and abuse.
+For asylum applicants, the system granting employment licences in employers’ names limited employment opportunities to those employers willing to undergo the documentation procedure, and in all cases created situations dependency that often gave rise to risks of exploitation and abuse.

 The report further highlights how, due to these structural issues, most migrants preferred seeking irregular employment as it secured quick payment and side-stepped administrative obstacles relating to status and documentation.